-SARPI (Society for the Advancement of the Rural People of India) is an NGO registered under the Societies Registration 1860.
+SARPI (Society for the Advancement of the Rural People of India) is an NGO registered in Mumbai, India under the Societies Registration Act 1860.
 It was established in 1978 bearing the registration number 215/78 G, B, B, S, D. Since its inception, SARPI has been focusing on creating self-reliance and dignity of life among the people.
 It is working especially with women and children who are socially, literally and economically marginalized.

 SARPI is involved in facilitating the socio-economic development of the poor and the marginalized irrespective of caste, creed and religion.